ShanthanKumarBine/Linear-Regression-Model-for-Predicting-Airbnb-Listing-Prices/README.md

 Usage:
 Clone the repository.
 Run the provided Python script to execute the linear regression model for Airbnb price prediction.
+NOTE : Change path of CSV file in code.

 Data:

 The dataset used in this project is obtained from Airbnb listings.